Rahim373/termianl-in-browser-c-sharp/README.md

 # Terminal in Browser (C# and React)
-Executing commands from browser seems interesting :joy: right??
-This project shows an example how we can do that.
-To achive that, this uses SignalR for realtime communication.
+Executing commands from the browser seems interesting 😂 right?
+This project shows an example of how we can do that.
+To achieve that, this uses SignalR for real-time communication.

-Note: This project is influenced by [terminal-in-browser](https://github.com/foyzulkarim/terminal-in-browser).
+Note: This project is influenced by the [terminal-in-browser](https://github.com/foyzulkarim/terminal-in-browser) project from GitHub.

 ## Technology Used